MarcOri193/SQL_data_acquisition_advance_marketing_attribution_queries_project/README.md

-To optimize a marketing campaigns to increase website of an imaginary company, using touch attribution I’ve mapped customers’ journey: from initial visit to purchase.
+To optimize some marketing campaigns of an imaginary company, using "touch attribution", in this project I’ve mapped customers’ journey: from initial visit to purchase.